-Since opening our doors in 1997, our focus has been to inspire and encourage students in a lifelong practice that is sustainable, enjoyable, and representative of a holistic yoga experience.
-Our 200-hour Fundamentals of Vinyasa Yoga allows you to deepen your practice and take the first steps in becoming a yoga teacher.
+Since opening our doors in 1997, our focus has been to inspire and encourage students toward a lifelong practice that is sustainable, enjoyable, and representative of a holistic yoga experience.
+Our inclusive 200-hour Fundamentals of Vinyasa Yoga allows you to deepen your practice and take the first steps in becoming a yoga instructor.

-- Learn how to cultivate and sustain a holistic practice, which includes: meditation, pranayama and asana.
+- Learn how to cultivate and sustain a holistic practice, which includes: meditation, philosophy, pranayama, anatomy, and asana.

-- Understand the key components of asana, including the purpose of the postures, anatomy and subtle anatomy, and how to find the poses in your own body.
+- Understand the key components of asana, including the benefits and effects of the postures, anatomy and subtle anatomy, and how to find the poses in various bodies.

-- Begin the process of reading bodies and the practical skills to teach a one-hour class.
+- Begin the process of reading bodies and the practical skills to teach a one-hour flow class.

-- Embrace yoga’s roots and the ethical considerations of the yama and niyama.
+- Study and discuss yogic philosophy and the ethical considerations of the practice.

-- Learn yoga history, philosophy and tradition and understand how to apply them to today’s times.
+- Study yoga history, philosophy, and tradition and understand how to apply them.

-- Develop an understanding of anatomy and how it integrates with movement
+- Develop an understanding of functional and gross anatomy and how it integrates with movement.

 Fundamentals of Vinyasa Yoga Program Components:

 - Focus on classical yoga asanas and sun salutations to develop a relationship to both the form and the function of the poses.